What are assessments?

 - Integrates scientific information from multiple sources and sectors to highlight key findings and significant gaps in our knowledge

 - Establishes consistent methods for evaluating climate impacts in the U.S. in the context of broader global change

 - Provides input to Federal science priorities and are used by U.S. citizens, communities, and businesses as they create more sustainable and environmentally sound plans for the nation’s future.

 When will the next National Climate Assessment be completed?

-The next National Climate Assessment is scheduled to be completed in 2013.
+The next National Climate Assessment is scheduled to be completed in early 2014.
 Information about the current assessment can be found on this site by following the links below and in the sidebar.